MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/webviews.md

 ### Summary

 *   Turn on Android WebView debugging in your native Android app; debug Android WebViews in Microsoft Edge DevTools.
-*   To display the list of the Android WebViews with debugging turned on, navigate to `edge://inspect`.
+*   To display the list of the Android WebViews with debugging turned on, go to `edge://inspect`.
 *   Debug Android WebViews in the same way you debug a webpage through [remote debugging](./index.md).